JakubTabor/Unsupervised_Learning/README.md

 * Now i can create dictionaries for precision recall and average_precision and fill them for each classes
 * Then take average and micro-average and i achieve score: 0.95
 * And i plot precision and recall with plt and signature

+# And finally i also arrange the operations in Piepeline